After emotional abuse, or rather, after I left my abusive husband, I hoped the effects of abuse would disappear. Magically. Without any work from me.

 Patricia Evans, author of several books about verbal abuse, offers a *list of symptoms abuse victims may suffer.
-Let’s take a look at that list along with my experience in overcoming them:
+Here’s a look at that list along with my experience in recovering from them.

 - distrusts their spontaneity and suffers a loss of enthusiasm